Architecture

 REST + WebSocket API.
 This is the recommended interface for all application

 code.
-It normalizes created-event payloads (created.payload ?? created.createArguments),
+It normalises created-event payloads (created.payload ?? created.createArguments),

-handles token refresh (5-min lifespan with retry), wraps commands into proper Canton format,
+handles token refresh (5-min lifespan with retry on 401/403), wraps commands into the proper

 Layer 3 -- Agent SDK (TypeScript)